apohllo/nlp/7-embeddings.md

    1. pasażer - mężczyzna + kobieta
    1. samochód - droga + rzeka
 1. Using the [t-SNE](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html)
-   algorithm comput the projection of the random 1000 words with the following words highlighted (assuming they are available):
+   algorithm compute the projection of the random 1000 words with the following words highlighted (assuming they are available):
    1. szkoda
    1. strata